mjankari/ee309-lab-report-2/main.typ

 prevent current flow unless the reverse voltage exceeds the diode's breakdown voltage.

-This behavior explains why in @schematics-of-positive and
+This behavior explains why in @circuit-with-positive-dc-source and
-@schematics-of-negative, when the input voltage ($V_"in"$) is lower than a certain threshold relative to the DC voltage, the diode effectively "shuts off" current flow and causes the output voltage ($V_o$) to be clipped to the respective values ($4.3V$ and $-5.7V$).
+@circuit-with-negative-dc-source, when the input voltage ($V_"in"$) is lower than a certain threshold relative to the DC voltage, the diode effectively "shuts off" current flow and causes the output voltage ($V_o$) to be clipped to the respective values ($4.3V$ and $-5.7V$).

 Other cases when the diode acts like an open circuit is when the applied voltage is smaller than the diode's reverse breakdown voltage (for silicon, typically